ONE Essential Exercise for Plantar Fasciosis

 Plantar fasciitis is the most commonly reported cause of inferior heel pain, with an estimated prevalence ranging from 3.6% to 7% in the general population.
 In runners, it is one of the most common injuries, accounting for up to 8% of all running-related injuries."
 (2)

-The plantar fascia is a dense, fibrous band serving as a biomechanical force transducer as well as a protector to the vulnerable neurovascular structures on the plantar aspect of the foot.
+The plantar fascia is a dense, fibrous band serving as a biomechanical force transducer as well as a protector of the vulnerable neurovascular structures on the plantar aspect of the foot.
 Its primary function is to support the arch of the foot while stationary as well as shock absorption during movement.
-Development of rehabilitation exercises for plantar fasciitis requires understanding of the (1) biomechanics of the windlass mechanism and (2) etiology and the condition.
+Development of rehabilitation exercises for plantar fasciitis requires an understanding of the (1) biomechanics of the windlass mechanism and (2) the etiology and the condition.

-Biomechanics: The PF band’s proximal origin is the medial calcaneal tubercle, and its distal attachments are all five toes.
+The PF band’s proximal origin is the medial calcaneal tubercle, and its distal attachments are all five toes.
 The band functions, via the windlass mechanism to stabilize the foot during gait- i.e., at heel strike, the plantar fascia is slack to allow the foot to accommodate uneven surfaces.
-As the heel lifts and forefoot dorsiflexes toward toe off, the distal plantar fascia winds up and around the first MTP joint pulling the plantar fascia taut, shortening the distance between the heel and forefoot, raising the arch– creating a stiffer lever for propulsion.
+As the heel lifts and the forefoot dorsiflexes toward the toe off, the distal plantar fascia winds up and around the first MTP joint, pulling the plantar fascia taut, shortening the distance between the heel and forefoot, raising the arch– creating a stiffer lever for propulsion.
 Understanding this mechanism drives exercise prescription to improve tissue strength and capacity.

 The purpose of HLST is to stress a tendon with a high tensile load to stimulate collagen production and, ultimately, expedite recovery.
 In patients with PF, loading of the Achilles tendon in conjunction with dorsiflexion of the metatarsophalangeal joints (windlass mechanism) generates high-load tensile forces across the plantar fascia synergistically (2) Caratun et al. recommend 1 set of 10 repetitions per day for weeks 1-4.
 The authors recommend using the unaffected leg to assist in the concentric phase of movement if the patient is unable to perform at least ten repetitions unassisted per day.
 During weeks 5-12, the patient adds resistance.
 The authors recommend using a book bag with books to achieve repetition maximum (RM) weight -at which the patient can perform ten repetitions with good form, but is muscularly exhausted afterward.
 This weight will gradually increase with weekly strength gains.
 (2)Stressing the plantar fascia through progressive concentric and eccentric resistance exercises stimulates increased collagen synthesis.
-In patients with PF, this has the potential to heal the degenerative changes seen at the plantar fascia enthesis, leading to a more normalized tendon structure, less pain, and ultimately, improved patient outcomes.
+In patients with PF, this has the potential to heal the degenerative changes seen at the plantar fascia enthesis, leading to a more normalized tendon structure, less pain, and, ultimately, improved patient outcomes.
 An additional benefit observed in individuals who participate in this protocol is the potential for increased ankle dorsiflexion strength counteracting the typical decline in ankle dorsiflexion strength in those with PF.
 (2)

-Rathleff et al. (2015) demonstrated superior self-reported outcome after three months with HLST exercises compared with traditional plantar-specific stretching.
+Rathleff et al. (2015) demonstrated superior self-reported outcomes after three months with HLST exercises compared with traditional plantar-specific stretching.
 High-load strength training may aid in a quicker reduction in pain and improvements in function.
 (3)

 Also consider strengthening exercises for the gastroc, soleus, posterior tibialis, and intrinsic muscles of the foot.
 Examples include marble and towel gripping exercises.
 Strengthening exercises for the posterior tibialis should be implemented to help arch support.
 Activation of the flexor digitorum brevis is also a critical component of treatment strengthened by performing toe flexion with an exercise band.
 Every patient deserves “best practice” treatment, rehabilitation, advice, and condition-specific education.
 As an evidence-informed provider, you must develop processes within your practice to be confident your patients are receiving the best possible care.
 One of the benefits of ChiroUp is to learn from the top providers around the world.
 Check out the Expert Advice section within the ChiroUp condition references to learn more about what the top providers are doing for plantar fasciitis.